Welcome to the web site

 To accommodate this, each Sunday the services are conducted on a rota basis.

-We are looking for a new Minister at the moment.
-The Rev Dr Adrian Varwell is acting as Interim Moderator and Locum as we journey through our vacancy procedures.
+The Rev Dr Adrian Varwell is our Interim Moderator and Locum as we journey through the vacancy journey.

 The Rev Morag Muirhead is an Ordained Local Minister who is assigned to this charge.